 I work at the intersection between sound studies and modern European philosophy and literary theory, especially deconstruction.
 I am interested in how aurality is imbricated in some of the most significant and urgent political issues in contemporary neoliberalism, including the impact of digital political economies on listening practices and the transforming conditions of vocality amid the crisis of political representation we are witnessing today.
 I use field recordings to explore urban ecologies of sound and their political significance and I also study sonic activism, including the work of Lawrence Abu Hamdan, Sharon Hayes, Mendi and Keith Obadike, and collective Ultra-red.

 My first book, Music and Belonging Between Revolution and Restoration (Oxford University Press, 2017) explores how the instrumental music of Haydn, Mozart, and Beethoven is implicated in a politics of belonging, understood in the double sense of inclusion and possession.
 Putting this music in dialogue with the thought of Derrida, Nancy, Agamben, and Badiou, it examines how aesthetics is always already unravelling in the direction of collective production.

-My second monograph, Shattering Biopolitics: Militant Listening and the Sound of Life: Aurality and Biopolitics in Deconstruction (forthcoming with Fordham University Press for the Commonalities series), develops my interests in the role of sound and listening in the philosophical tradition from Plato to contemporary French thought.
+My second monograph, Shattering Biopolitics: Militant Listening and the Sound of Life (forthcoming with Fordham University Press for the Commonalities series), develops my interests in the role of sound and listening in the philosophical tradition from Plato to contemporary French thought.
 It examines how sound is imbricated in the politics of life as it is theorised in the thought of Derrida, Cixous, Agamben, and Malabou, exploring the ramifications for the politics of sound, listening, and voice today.

 Sound studies; recent French philosophy; politics of listening and democracy; urban sound ecologies; environmental humanities; literary sound studies; sonic art and activism.